 Pepper has taken on the role of Jude’s Protector

 Seeing as I now needed a new Hobby, Jude pushed me gently into growing vegetables.
 We bought new metal garden beds and set them up with good soil, compost and ?
 We planted seedlings and in no time they had grown into mature plants and we were eating fresh vegetables.

-Judith has also investing in new hanging pots and other ground based flowers and together with the grape vine extending itself towards the end of what I had built, it should be thickening up next year.
+Judith has also investing in new hanging pots and other ground-based flowers and together with the grapevine extending itself towards the end of what I had built, it should be thickening up next year.

-Our chooks, a random luster of Bantams have been broody and we had a number of chickens.
+Our chooks, a random cluster of Bantams have been broody and we had a number of chickens.
 Unfortunately one drowned in a water bowl, two managed to slip through the Chickenwire only to be gobbled up by the puppy.
 We rushed out and added finer wire to the existing wire and now they cannot escape.
 We have three teenagers and two babies and a hen is broody again so we shall see.

 29th November 2020